cvravi9/Benchmarking_SVCs/Original_Data_Comparision/README.md

 # Original Data Comparision
-In this comparision, the original vcf files created with an original data are compared.
-Given below is the information as to how this task has been accomplished.
+In this comparision, the vcf files created with the original data are compared.
+Given below is the detailed information.

 ## 1. Inputs
 * The forward and reverse reads for the Normal and Tumor Sample have been downloaded from